Skip to content

 Many of the plant foods in the Mediterranean diet – particularly legumes, like beans and pulses, and extra virgin olive oil – contain high levels of compounds called phytoestrogens.
 These mimic some of the functions of oestrogen in your body.

-The study also identified a specific link between a higher intake of extra virgin olive oil and a reduced risk of depressed mood.
+More specifically, the study identified a significant link between a higher intake of extra virgin olive oil and a reduced risk of depressed mood.

 Omega-3s are a type of polyunsaturated fat.
 They’re essential fatty acids, meaning your body can’t produce them, so you need to get them from food.